Mapping stacks and categorical notions of properness: Quasi-coherent complexes on prestacks

 Then, the functor $f_*$ will not preserve filtered colimits; will not be compatible with arbitrary base-change; and will generally not be pleasant.
 Nevertheless, one has the following positive result:

+\begin{lem} Suppose that $f\colon \X \to \Y$ is a morphism of spectral (or derived) prestacks which is a relative qc.qs. algebraic stack.
+Then, \begin{itemize} \item Let $i : \Y' \to \Y$ be a relatively algebraic morphism of finite Tor amplitude (e.g. a flat morphism), and let $f' \colon \X' \to \Y'$ and $i' : \X' \to \X$ be the base change of $f$ and $i$ respectively.
+For $F \in \QC(\X)$, the canonical base change map

-\begin{lem} Suppose that $f\colon \X \to \Y$ is a quasi-compact and quasi-separated morphism of derived $1$-stacks.
-Then, \begin{itemize} \item For any (homologically) bounded above object $F \in \QC(\X)_{<\infty}$, the formation of $f_* F$ commutes with base-change along maps $\Y' \to \Y$ of finite Tor amplitude (and in particular flat maps). \item $f_*$ preserves filtered colimits (equivalently, infinite sums) in $\QC(\X)_{<n}$ for each $n$ (i.e., for uniformly bounded above colimits). \end{itemize} \end{lem} \begin{proof}[Sketch] It is enough, by the definition of $\QC$ as extended from affines, to verify this in case $\Y = \Spec R$ is affine.
-In this case, our assumptions guarantee that there is a smooth hypercover $U_\bullet = \Spec B_\bullet \to \X$ of $\X$ by affine schemes.
-In this case $B_\bullet$ is a cosimplicial object of $\CAlg$ together with a coaugmentation to $R$.
+is an isomorphism if either $F$ is homologically bounded above (i.e. $F \in \QC(\X)_{<\infty}$) or if $i$ is finite and $F$ is arbitrary. \item $f_*$ preserves filtered colimits (equivalently, infinite sums) in $\QC(\X)_{<n}$ for each $n$ (i.e., for uniformly bounded above colimits). \end{itemize} \end{lem} \begin{proof}[Sketch] It is enough, by the definition of $\QC$ as extended from affines and smooth hyperdescent for $\QC$, to verify this in case where $\Y = \Spec(R)$ and $\Y' = \Spec(R')$ are affine.
+Let $p_\bullet \colon U_\bullet = \Spec(A_\bullet) \to \X$ be a presentation of $\X$ as the geometric realization, in smooth sheaves, of a simplicial diagram of affine schemes along smooth morphisms -- such a diagram exists because $\X$ is $\infty$-quasi-compact.